-1. Select which of the recommended databases you will begin with (listed below in recommended order, current news located in the box to the right).
+1. Select which of the recommended databases you will begin with (listed below).
 The best way to begin is to start out general before getting too specific, so start with a general database.
 Move onto a specific one if you are not finding what you need.

 2. Enter your search term.
 See the searching tips box on this page.

 3. Narrow down as needed; peer-reviewed, full-text, date, etc..

 4. If you have TOO many articles, add filters.
 If you have TOO few, attempt a different search.
 If you have NO results, contact me.